 The Jewish Student Connection provides programming opportunities throughout Chicagoland.

 These inclusive high school clubs help teens find a deeper connection to Jewish values and their community.
 By becoming a part of the JSC experience, teens can participate in monthly club experiences as well as the following opportunities:

-Our new program, Project Teen-Seed613 empowers Jewish teen girls to work together to identify challenges in the community and create solutions, whether big or small, that will make a meaningful difference.
-Fellows will to practice innovative problem solving, critical thinking and human-centered project design, discuss pressing social issues, learn fundraising and budgeting tactics, and create community among peers.
+Seed613 empowers female-identifying Jewish teens to work together to identify challenges in the community and create solutions, whether big or small, that will make a meaningful difference.
+Fellows will practice innovative problem solving, critical thinking, and human-centered design, as well as project design.
+They will discuss pressing social issues, learn business skills such as marketing, fundraising and budgeting tactics, and they will create community among peers.

 Teens in 8th – 11th grades can join Chi Town Connection (CTC), a year-round youth group connected to JCC Camp Chi, known nationally as one of the leading overnight camps in the country.
 CTC offers tons of fun and camaraderie among young people as well as unique opportunities for hands-on leadership experiences.

 Teens in CTC participate in social and recreational events, community service activities and leadership opportunities, including the leadership advisory board where teens plan, promote and implement events, participate in outreach work, and help influence the growth of both JCC Camp Chi and Chi Town Connection.

 CTC is open to all.